rave-engine/rave/CONTRIBUTING.md

 __Miscellaneous__
 - Try to keep a line within 120 characters in width.
 We don't specify a hard line wrap limit - use common sense.
 - (Almost) never use `from ... import *`.
-Always qualify the names you want to import, if you must use the `from ... import ...` syntax.
+Always qualify the names you want to import, if you *have to* use the `from ... import ...` syntax.
-  * The test cases are an exception to this.
+  * The test cases are an exception.
 - Use import aliases (`import foo.bar.baz as baz`) if you feel name references are becoming too long.
 - End a file with a newline.
-- Try to section off relevant grouped parts of your code, preferably with a header like '## Internals.' or '## API.'
+- Try to section off relevant grouped parts of your code, preferably with a comment header like '## Internals.' or '## API.'

 Commit messages
 ---------------

 For quick fixes, a short one-line message is fine.
-For bigger commits though, use the full message to describe what you added and how it works, briefly.
+For bigger commits, use the full message to describe what you added and how it works, briefly.
 Wrap those lines to 78 characters.
-Use the imperative form (`Add filesystem module tests.`, `Fix bug #1732.`, etc.) and proper punctuation in your commit messages.
+Use the imperative form (`Add filesystem module tests.`, `Fix bug #1732.`, etc.) and proper punctuation and capitalisation in your commit messages.

-Seperate the distinct changes you make into seperate commits.
-Don't have a single commit that adds multiple (unrelated) features, adds a feature and fixed a bug elsewhere, et cetera.
+Seperate the distinct changes you make into seperate ('atomic') commits.
+Don't push a single commit that adds multiple features, or adds a feature and fixes a bug elsewhere, et cetera.

 Prefix the first line in your commit message with the subsystem the commit applies to.
 Valid subsystems are:
   * rave: the engine core.